 Utilizing genetic counselors within the laboratory is a proven laboratory stewardship strategy.

-At Cleveland Clinic, laboratory genetic counselors also advise clinicians about the potential patient costs and insurance authorization requirements associated with genetic testing.
-They were involved in developing the new order entry programming to alert Revenue Cycle Management to submit insurance preauthorization requests.
+The laboratory genetic counselors also advise clinicians about the potential patient costs and insurance authorization requirements associated with genetic testing.
+They were involved in the project that resulted in new order entry programming to alert Revenue Cycle Management to submit insurance preauthorization requests.
 Although a notable achievement, there is still much work to do in the area of preauthorization.

 In 2021, 322 genetic tests were changed or canceled for a total savings of $211,210.